Tentacles of Olympic cancellation would reach around globe

 Victor Matheson, a sports economist at the College of the Holy Cross in Worcester, Massachusetts, said athletes are the most vulnerable.
 The Olympics feature 33 sports, and many of the smaller ones have a limited following until games time.

-"For athletes, their career length isn’t long and in many sports success in the Olympics is your one shot at a financial returns," Matheson told AP.
+"For athletes, their career length isn’t long and in many sports success in the Olympics is your one shot at a financial return," Matheson told the AP.

-Matheson said that losses by hotels and other service businesses are unlikely to be insured, The billions on government spending on venues looks like a risky investment.
+Matheson said losses by hotels and other service businesses are unlikely to be insured.
+The billions on government spending on venues looks like a risky investment.
 The loss of the Olympics would negate the difficult-to-calculate goodwill that Japan and Tokyo might have won.

 An Irish bookmaker is showing odds leaning slightly toward the Olympics not going forward.
 Odds are 4-6 it will not open on July 24 in Tokyo, and even that it will.